 - Group transfers throughout

-- 5 or 6 nights Siladen Resort in a Garden Villa Double Occupancy with full board
+- 6 nights Siladen Resort in a Garden Villa Double Occupancy with full board

-- 12 or 15 boat snorkel sessions over 4 or 5 days from Siladen
+- 15 boat snorkel sessions over 5 days from Siladen

-- 6 or 7 nights Kusu Island Resort in a Deluxe Villa Double Occupancy with full board
+- 7 nights Kusu Island Resort in a Deluxe Villa Double Occupancy with full board

-- 15 or 18 boat snorkel sessions over 5 or 6 days from Kusu
+- 18 boat snorkel sessions over 6 days from Kusu

 - 1 night Novotel Manado in a Standard Room Double Occupancy with full board